BBGONE/JRIAppAngular/README.md

 # JRIAppAngular
-Testing the usage of JRIApp DB part with Angular
+Testing the usage of JRIApp DB part with Angular (using the dataService + data binding on the client side)

+JRIApp DB supports DbContext and entities on the client side.
+The Bind Directive supports binding form controls to the entity properties.
+Optinally it supports using converters for automatic two way update.

 _At first it is needed to restore client packages_